loliGothicK/mitama-cpp-result/.github/CONTRIBUTING.md

 ## Unit tests
 -------------------

-Test is located under `tests` directory in the repository root.
+Test is located under `test` directory in the repository root.

 There is a CMakeLists.txt file in repository root.